akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 ### 2.6 Autoscale manually in the Azure Portal based on date/time

-1.In the **Azure Portal** and go to the **Scaling**, and let's try out creating a scheduled autoscale rule (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)
+1.In the **Azure Portal** and go to the **Scaling**, and let's try out creating a scheduled autoscale rule. (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)

 2.Click the **Custom Autoscale**, and note all the options you have.